MarlinFirmware/Marlin/Marlin/Firmwares/README.md

   ![External Wiring for modules Wifi](../../docs/images/ModuleESP.png)
   - Module filament Sensor:
-    - Use the socket MT_DET on your board with a cable (3 wires)
+    - Use the socket MT_DET on your board with a cable (3 wires).
     - Wires are: Signal (White), Ground (Black), Power (Red)

   ![Wiring for modules Runout](../../docs/images/ModuleRunout.png)